Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: (Anti-)de Sitter Drinfel'd-doubles and first-order non-commutative spaces

 \ee that can directly be related to the initial Lie algebra (\ref{ba}).
-Consequently, whenever $z$ is a {\em real} deformation parameter, the commutators (\ref{ec}) (that do not depend on $\k$) close the dS algebra $so(3,1)$ for the three cases, and $-z^2$ now plays the role of the curvature of the homogeneous space $\langle J,\>K, \qq_\mu\rangle/\langle J,\>K \rangle$.
+Consequently, whenever $z$ is a {\em real} deformation parameter, the commutators (\ref{ec}), that do not depend on $\k$, close the Lie algebra $so(3,1)$ for the three cases.
+Hence we obtain the dS spacetime as the homogeneous space

+such that the deformation parameter now plays the role of the (negative) curvature equal to $-z^2$.

 We stress that the connection between ${\bf M}_z^{2+1}$ and the dS space was so established in~\cite{Kowalskia} and further developed in~\cite{Kowalskib}, so that the expressions (\ref{ec}) generalize such a link for the non-commutative (A)dS cases as well.

-\subsect{Non-commutative spaces of worldlines: linear relations}
+\subsection{Non-commutative spaces of worldlines: linear relations}

-A similar procedure suggests that the corresponding non-commutative spaces of worldlines arise within the Drinfel'd-double through the commutators of $\hat \>x$ and $\hat{ \boldsymbol{ \xi}}$ (dual to $\>P$ and $\>K$); these are \be [\hat x_1, \hat x_2]=0 \qquad [\hat \xi_1, \hat \xi_2]=0 \qquad [\hat x_i,\hat \xi_j]=0 \ee which are trivially independent of $z$ and $\k$.
+A similar procedure suggests that the corresponding non-commutative spaces of worldlines arise within the Drinfel'd-double through the commutators of $\hat \>x$ and $\hat{ \boldsymbol{ \xi}}$ (dual to $\>P$ and $\>K$); these are \be [\hat x_1, \hat x_2]=0 , \qquad [\hat \xi_1, \hat \xi_2]=0 ,\qquad [\hat x_i,\hat \xi_j]=0 , \ee which are trivially independent of $z$ and $\k$.

-The adjoint action on the quantum coordinates $\hat \>x$, $\hat{ \boldsymbol{ \xi}}$ of the isotopy subgroup of a worldline spanned by $J$ and $P_0$ gives the following non-deformed commutation rules: \be
+The adjoint action on the quantum coordinates $\hat \>x$, $\hat{ \boldsymbol{ \xi}}$ of the isotropy subgroup of a worldline spanned by $J$ and $P_0$ (\ref{spaceb}) gives the following non-deformed commutation rules: \be

+\ee where the deformation parameter $z$ does not appear.
+To unveil this structure we rename the former generators as